 Approximately 38 miles of highly productive marine shoreline surround the Reservation on all but the north and northeast borders.
 Much of the high-density development to date has occurred along the marine shoreline.
 The Reservation also features relatively low topographic relief and a temperature marine climate.
-Today the Reservation uplands encompass approximately 13,000 acres and the tidelands are approximately 7,000 acres.
+Today the Reservation uplands encompass approximately 12,500 acres and the tidelands are approximately 7,000 acres.

-The Lummi Nation also owns additional tribal lands outside of the reservation and they include: Loomis Trail, Salish Village, Lummi Island, Orcas Island, Lopez Island and Portage Island.
+The Lummi Nation also owns additional tribal lands outside of the reservation and they include: Loomis Trail, Salish Village, Lummi Island, Orcas Island, and Portage Island.

-Archaeological evidence show that the Lummi people followed patterns of seasonal movement between the San Juan Islands and the mainland, from large winter villages to smaller resource camps occupied in other seasons.
+Archaeological evidence show that the San Juan Islands supported hunting and gathering areas 6,000-8,000 years ago.
+The Lummi people followed patterns of seasonal movement between the islands and the mainland and from large winter villages to smaller resource camps occupied in other seasons.
 Because of the exposure to severe winter winds and storms of the Strait of Juan de Fuca, those sites found within were considered more likely seasonal, rather than permanent settlements, but still of the utmost importance to the Lummi people today.